 The best time of the year to fertilize is in the early spring before new growth emerges from the plants.
 This is the only time you should feed arborvitae because doing so at the wrong time of the year could help encourage the plants to put energy into growing instead of into the root system.
 Only fertilize once per year, but you can apply fertilizer 1 time each year.

 Best Fertilizer For Arborvitae

 We recommend using slow release fertilizer that has 50% nitrogen and has a high first number, like a 12-6-4 or 10-8-6 mixture.
 Granualized fertilizer works the best because it helps prevent the roots from burning and allow you to only fertilize once per year.
-We do not recommend using Miracle Grow on arborvitaes because it is designed for acid loving plants, not evergreens.
+Do not use fertilizer designed for acid loving plants, use a fertilizer designed for evergreens.

 Arborvitae Fertilizing Tips

 - Use a slow release granular fertilizer designed for trees

 - Apply once per year in early spring